April 1, 2025

 Like AdSense ads, CPMs are dictated by the niche.
 And having a specific niche will help command a higher CPM.
 If a company wants to target "people making podcasts," they'll have a better success rate advertising on the "how to make a podcast" channel than a general interest channel about news, sports, or games.

-How many views do YouTubers need to get paid?
+How many views do YouTubers need to earn money?

 To make money from AdSense on YouTube, you need to get into the YouTube Partner Program.
 The criteria are as follows: